nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 *   The audit logs index to store audit entries, this index is a primary storage and can not be rebuild.
 *   A sequence index used to serve unique value that can be used as primary keys, this index is also a primary storage.

-To make the connection between the Nuxeo Platform instance and the ES cluster check&nbsp;the following options in the&nbsp; `nuxeo.conf` &nbsp;file and edit if you need to change the default value:
+To make the connection between the Nuxeo Platform instance and the ES cluster check the following options in the `nuxeo.conf` file and edit if you need to change the default value:

 ```
 elasticsearch.addressList=somenode:9300,anothernode:9300